westorm-alt/twitter-monitor/README.md

 - [Buy Me a Coffee](buymeacoffee.com/westorm)
 ### Issues and Feedback
 - Please let me know if you want anything to change!
-Thank you.
+Open a request for any issues or feedback.